Coronation: Rangers retire Lundqvist's No. 30 in ceremony

 “When I look back at my 15 years here, what gives me the most satisfaction it’s not the wins or the personal recognition but its really the commitment,” Lundqvist said.
 “The commitment I felt to the New York Rangers and the commitment they showed me for so long.”

 Lundqvist appeared in five All-Sar games and is sixth in NHL history in wins.
 He also holds the Rangers’ franchise records for victories (459), playoff wins (61), shutouts (64) and games played (887).
-He currently serves as a studio analyst on MSG Networks’ pregame and postgame shows.
+He currently serves as a studio analyst on MSG Networks’ pregame, intermission and postgame shows.

 He was presented with a Rangers-themed electric guitar painted by Dave Gunnarson — the Swedish artist who painted many masks Lundqvist used during his career — and presented by tennis great John McEnroe, a framed collection of 74 pucks from his each of his regular season and playoff shutouts, three bottles of wine from Vineyard 36, and a custom Louis Vuitton steamer trunk with his No. 30 on it.